 • the Mediterranean diet, which is low in red meat and high in whole grains, vegetables, fruits, nuts, and monounsaturated fats

-• the specific carbohydrate diet, which cuts out all grains
+• the specific carbohydrate diet (SCD), which cuts out all grains

 • the low FODMAP diet, which limits certain types of carbs

-• a gluten-free diet, which eliminates wheat and other glutenous grains
+• a gluten-free diet, which eliminates wheat and other grains that contain gluten

-The authors of one 2021 review of studies found some evidence that linked the Mediterranean diet to higher quality of life and lower disease activity in people with IBD.
+The authors of a 2024 review of studies found some evidence that linked the Mediterranean diet to higher quality of life and lower disease activity in people with IBD.
 However, research findings on this diet were mixed.

-According to the review, the specific carbohydrate diet also shows promise for reducing symptoms and disease activity in IBD.
+According to the review, the SCD and modified SCD also show promise for reducing symptoms and disease activity in IBD.
 Most of the research into this diet has focused on children.

 The review found that a low FODMAP diet does not appear to reduce disease activity in IBD.
 However, some evidence suggests that it might ease digestive systems in some people.